t0gun/t0gun/README.md

-Cloud & DevOps Engineer with a strong cybersecurity foundation.
+I am DevOps Engineer with a swith a background spanning networks, servers and  security.
 I design and automate scalable, secure infrastructures in AWS/Kubernetes. i have a  track record in reducing deployment times, hardening cloud systems, and delivering reliable cloud-native operations.